2023-2024 Undergraduate & Graduate Catalog

-The University Counseling Center offers counseling services on both the Allendale Campus and the Pew Grand Rapids Campus at no cost to enrolled Grand Valley students.
-Counselors and students work together to determine the best course of treatment, which may include individual counseling, group counseling, or referral to a community provider.
-Students can schedule an initial screening appointment by phone at (616) 331-3266 or in person on the Allendale Campus in 204 STU.
+Mental health support is available at no cost to currently enrolled students.
+Students who request services are seen within two business days for an initial screening appointment, during which students and counselors work together to match them with the treatment that best meets their needs.
+This may include self-help resources, group counseling, short-term individual counseling, or referral to a community provider.
+Students can schedule an initial screening appointment by phone at (616) 331-3266 or in person on the Allendale Campus in 206 STU.

-Outreach workshops and events are scheduled throughout the academic year and equip students with the knowledge, skills, and resources necessary to maximize their emotional and physical health.
-Presentations related to well-being may also be requested on behalf of a student group or organization at any time.
-To view the outreach calendar or to submit a request for a presentation, please visit the University Counseling Center website at www.gvsu.edu/counsel/.
+Mental health presentations, screenings, and events are scheduled throughout the academic year.
+These equip students with knowledge, skills, and resources to maximize their emotional wellbeing.
+Presentations may also be requested on behalf of a student group or organization at any time.
 In addition, counselors are available to provide consultation to students with concerns about a roommate, classmate, or other member of the Grand Valley community.

-Alcohol and other drug use (especially underage and dangerous drinking and illegal drug use) can affect all aspects of a student's life.
-ACES is devoted to developing and promoting opportunities for students to increase existing knowledge and skills necessary to make healthy and responsible choices regarding alcohol and other drugs.
+Alcohol and other drug use can affect all aspects of a student's life.
+AOD Services is devoted to developing and promoting opportunities for students to increase knowledge and skills necessary to make healthy and responsible choices regarding alcohol and other drugs.

 - want to be informed about the facts regarding substance use;